Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/_index.md

 ---

-    title: About synchronous communication
+    title: "Using synchronous communication commands"
-    linkTitle: Using synchronous communication
+    linkTitle: "Using synchronous communication commands"
     weight: 250

----
-## Use synchronous communication (TCP/IP)
+---## About synchronous communication (TCP/IP)

 Synchronous communication provides a real-time response when sending data from a client to the Transfer CFT server.
 This response indicates that the client command was acknowledged by Transfer CFT and is listed in the catalog.
 For a transfer request, for example, the response would indicate the date/time stamp and unique identifier associated with the transfer.